tungstenfabric/tf-devstack/rhosp/README.md

 ## VEXX installation step by step guide

+Create networks, instances and setup port security.
+It can be done with scripts from tf-devstack/rhosp/providers/vexx/ or manually
+Script create_env.sh creates all network and instances and shows variables for deployment.
+You have to put these variables into the file
+$HOME/tf-devstack/rhosp/config/env_vexx.sh before running run.sh

+Manual steps (These steps can be done with openstack CLI or with Openstack Dashboard UI)
 1) Create public network rhosp13-mgmt
 2) Create private network rhosp13-prov
 3) Create instance rhosp13-undercloud with primary network interface rhosp13-mgmt and secondary network interface rhosp13-prov (4 CPU, RAM 16Gb, HDD 30Gb)